Disclaimer: This is a work of fiction based on characters from the Firefly 'verse created by Joss Whedon. No copyright infringement is intended.

 "And Zoë?"
 Wash demanded apprehensively, the job, the shuttle, the cold, everything else forgotten.
 "What did you hear about what happened to her?"

 Jayne decided under the circumstances to ignore his disrespectful tone.
 "Nothin'.
-I only know this much on account o' eavesdroppin' on 'em while they was movin' Mal."
+I only know this much on account o' eavesdroppin' on 'em when they was movin' Mal."
 That was the gorram truth, but even if he did know somethin' 'bout Zoë, weren't no way he would pass it on ta Wash right now.
 They had pitiful few resources t'hand, so couldn't afford gettin' their only gadget man's li'l techie head too messed up ta be useful.
 Not 'til they was off this frozen rock, an' then Wash could grow a pair an' confront Zoë hisself if he liked.
 Tough as she was, the woman musta been all kinds o' relieved when Mal got his li'l boo-boo, knowin' it meant neither one was goin' down ta Hades.

 Wash knew the Tower of Id had a near-perfect poker face (being shameless and amoral had many advantages in the Black), but decided he wasn't wearing it now.
 Yes, she told the occasional war story – wacky fun about lethal fruit and mustache pranks and lots of fancy hardware going boom.
 But about what happened right after the war Zoë never spoke.
-Time stopped in Serenity Valley and started up again when Mal bought the Firefly ten months later.
+Time stopped in Serenity Valley and started up again when Mal bought the firefly ten months later.
 She'd led him to believe they knocked around during those months, picking up odd jobs, saving money and figuring out what to do next.
 Or, Wash realized, maybe he'd led himself to believe that, while she neither confirmed nor denied.

 Frog-humping sonofabitch, that explained a lot!
 Her general bad mood these past few days (Mal's, too, come to that), the hungry, desperate sex they'd been having, and why this morning she'd pulled rank to stay on the ship, even though Simon had doped Mal so high he was clearly gonna be out for hours.
 Between the prospect of Jayne's delightful company and remembering what happened last time he took her place on a mission, Wash had most definitely not wanted to go.
-At least, not without a reason more persuasive than "Because I'm in command and I say so."
-But that was the gist of what she offered, and so they argued and now, now it turns out...
+At least not without a reason more persuasive than "Because I'm in command and I say so."
+But that was the gist of what she offered and so they argued and now, now it turns out...
 Ta ma de!
 He hated when she decided for the both of them what he needed to be protected from!
 After nearly five years of marriage, you'd think she'd have more faith in him.

 Jayne absentmindedly sniffed the air and frowned.
 Wind's changed.
 An' pickin' up speed.
 "Whatever we got's gonna have ta do, Wash.
 Storm's brewin'.
 Ya can sulk on the way."